Since 2006 I have been doing a one-week lighting workshop as part of the School of Photography program of YWAM with Dennis Fahringer in Kona, Hawaii.

 Just like I did above, I talk to the subjects and do a few test shots before I have them walk towards me.

-After we did some tests to get them moving I then had the start over where they are talking to one another.
+After we did some tests to get them moving, I had them start over where they were talking to one another.

-As you can see it doesn’t take long for people to relax and the photos to look pretty natural.
+As you can see, it doesn’t take long for people to relax, and the photos look pretty natural.
 I would have changed one thing in these photos.
-I would have had the assistant put the light on a light stand and get the light up a little higher to help avoid the glare in the glasses.
+I would have had the assistant put the light on a light stand and raise the light a little higher to help avoid the glare in the glasses.

 Now look at the photos where the flashes didn’t fire.
-Besides there faces in the shade the color on their faces isn’t as good.
-I think that using flashes helps you get the best skins tones outside possible.
+Besides their faces in the shade, the color on their faces isn’t as good.
+I think that using flash helps you get the best skin tones outside.

 Go out and try this yourself.